 With the advent of next generation sequencing (NGS), the price of sequencing a whole genome has gone down to about US$1,000 and is expected to go down even further as technologies continue to become more efficient and cost effective.
 This encourages the widespread use of sequencing, as we are seeing many new public and private initiatives based on sequencing technologies (i.e. Genomics England, Personal Genome Project, among others).
 What’s more, this technology is finally reaching the general public as millions of consumer genetic kits are being sold by companies such as 23andme and Ancestry, both of whom allow their customers to download their raw genetic data for personal use, or even for making a profit!
 As a direct consequence, we are undergoing a big data explosion, where the total amount of genomics data doubles approximately every seven months.

 Producing genomic data is no longer an issue in today’s world.
-The bottleneck has now shifted to the analysis of the genomic data, where researchers are having a tough time keeping up with the throughput of the sequencing centers.
+The bottleneck has now shifted to the analysis of the genomic data, where researchers are having a tough time keeping up with the throughput of the sequencing centres.
 As a result, genomic workflows (pipelines) are becoming more complex in order to deal with the amount of data and the ever-evolving complexity of analysis.
 But as workflows become more complex, we are also losing portability, reproducibility, and most importantly scalability.

 Nextflow is a genomics workflow manager that solves these issues by basing its technology on the dataflow model and software containers.
-Containers, such as Docker and Singularity, are a standardized unit of software that wraps up the code and all its dependencies into a nice little package.
+Containers, such as Docker and Singularity, are a standardised unit of software that wraps up the code and all its dependencies into a nice little package.
 Specifically, a container image will contain code, runtime, system tools, system libraries and settings, thereby allowing a quick and reliable run from one computing environment to another.
 This open source workflow manager has been adopted by a majority of the genomics sector, which highlights the need for a highly portable, reproducible and scalable workflow manager.

 The major sticky point with open-source initiatives, however, is that standardisation is not always seen as a priority.
 This is a big issue, as different laboratories working with the same datasets might offer a range of different interpretations which is not ideal in any scenario.
 Automation that is inherent to Nextflow solves part of this problem by minimising human error and increasing reproducibility among different compute environments.
 However, by establishing best practices through requiring quality technical documentation, accreditation checklists and guidelines for workflow validation, reproducibility and traceability will naturally ensue.